20th-century British literature, 20th-century American literature, media studies, WWII literature, digital humanities, Anglophone literature

 20th & 21st century Anglophone literature (Africa, South Asia, British, Caribbean); postcolonial studies & migrant literature; Indian Ocean studies; 20th & 21st century Lusophone literature; Mauritian Literature

-I am currently an Assistant Professor of English at Portland State University.
-I research and teach classes in 20th-century Anglophone modernism, critical theory, sound studies, film, musicology, and adaptation studies.
-After receiving his Ph.D. from Vanderbilt University, I served as an academic adviser, as an ACLS Fellow at the University of California at Santa Barbara, and as an assistant professor at Texas A&M University, Corpus Christi.
+I am currently an Associate Professor of English at Portland State University, where I research and teach classes in 20th-century Anglophone modernism, film and media studies, and critical theory.
+After receiving my Ph.D. from Vanderbilt University, I served as an academic adviser, as an ACLS Fellow at the University of California at Santa Barbara, and as an assistant professor at Texas A&M University – Corpus Christi.
 My first book, Sublime Noise: Musical Culture and the Modernist Writer, explores the relationships among modernist literature, music, noise, and aural culture.
-In addition to publications forthcoming in Modern Drama, Studies in the Novel, and The New Ezra Pound (ed.
-Mark Byron), I’ve published in Textual Practice, James Joyce Quarterly, and Victorian Literature and Culture, and present regularly at the Modernist Studies Association conference.
+I have published in Textual Practice, James Joyce Quarterly, Modern Drama, Studies in the Novel, Victorian Literature and Culture, and The New Ezra Pound Studies (CUP, ed.
+Mark Byron).
+I present regularly at the Modernist Studies Association conference.
 I am currently at work on a new project about the documentary filmmaker and amateur anthropologist Humphrey Jennings, focusing on how Jennings’s filmic, literary, and anthropological work addresses the media ecology and material culture of post-WWII Britain, producing newly textured ways of reading and narrating citizenship.
 At PSU I teach a range of classes, including undergraduate and graduate modernism courses; general education courses on modern British lit, race and melodrama, film history, and critical film theory; major authors courses on James, Conrad, and Joyce; and advanced topics courses on aesthetic and cultural theories of failure.
-Further information and selected syllabuses can be found on my personal webpage, http://joshepstein.net .
+Further information and selected syllabuses (yes, “syllabuses”) can be found on my personal webpage, http://joshepstein.net .